-User Equipment and Media Gateways that support V.152 procedures for voiceband data transmission MUST negotiate use of G.711 as the voiceband data codec and MAY additionally support use of G.726 as a voiceband data codec for TTY and other low-speed modem applications.
+User Equipment and Media Gateways that support V.152 procedures for voiceband data transmission MUST negotiate use of G.711 as the voiceband data codec.
+VBD transmission MUST be of the same packetization time as the selected audio codec when a voice call is switched to VBD.
 User Equipment and Media Gateways MUST support a redundancy level of 1 with V.152.
-User Equipment and Media Gateways

-MAY support redundancy levels higher than 1 subject to QOS availability and MAY support FEC in addition to redundancy.
+User Equipment and Media Gateways MAY support redundancy levels higher than 1 subject to QOS availability and MAY support FEC in addition to redundancy.
+If V.152 and T.38 are both enabled, T.38 MUST be preferred over V.152.